KatharaFramework/Kathara/README.md

 The main difference is the way we specify the interfaces in the `vstart` command (now requiring `--eth 0:A --eth 1:B ...`) but why would you ever use `vstart` when you have `lstart`?

-Also the subnet `172.0.0.0/8` (so every IPs starting with `172`) is reserved and should not be used when configuring links.
+Also the subnet `172.0.0.0/8` (basically any IP starting with `172`) is reserved and should not be used when configuring links.